Right of revolution: Examples as positive law

 Although many declarations of independence seek legitimacy by appealing to the right of revolution, far fewer constitutions mention this right or guarantee this right to citizens because of the destabilizing effect such a guarantee would likely produce.
 Among the examples of an articulation of a right of revolution as positive law include:

 Modern relevance

 Some have argued that because in modern times democratic governments can be overthrown by popular vote, the right of the people to remove the government has become embedded into the political system.
 In a study of the idea of rule by the people in the American Revolution and in early post-revolutionary America, legal historian Christian G. Fritz writes:

-However, events such as the Arab Spring provide evidence that the revolutionary period of history has not necessarily ended.
-This raises the question of the importance of right of revolution in the 21st century.
-As terrorism is gaining recognition as a crime under international law, the concept of right to revolution is seen as a legal mechanism to distinguish terrorists from freedom fighters.